Modeling cyclicality and intransitivity in paired comparisons data: Model selection

-Methods for model selection have been extensively studied in the literature.
-Specifically, in the context of linear models, Hastie et al. (2009) discuss a host of approaches including best subset selection, step--wise regression (backwards and forwards) and approaches based on regularization such as the LASSO (Tibshiriani 1996, Freijeiro‐-González et al. 2022).
-Most methods of model selection incorporate a screening or evaluation criteria such as AIC, BIC or the adjusted-$R^2$, c.f., Chen et al. (2013) for a focused review in the context of linear models and Claeskens and Hjort (2008) for a more general approach and a variety of evaluation criteria.
+Model selection methods for linear models include best subset selection, forward and backward stepwise regression, and regularization procedures such as the LASSO (Tibshirani 1996; Hastie et al. 2009; Freijeiro‐-González et al. 2022).
+Such procedures are often combined with evaluation criteria including AIC, BIC, and the adjusted--$R^2$; see Chen et al. (2013) and Claeskens and Hjort (2008).

-In this section two new methods for model selection, tailored to the problem at hand, are proposed.
-The first is motivated by Fact \ref{linear:nu:restriction}.
-First observe that cyclical triads can be identified by testing